R5on11c/cotton-brain-keymap/README.md

 entire Implementation and documentation of this in one hungover Sunday session after going to bed at 5AM.

+There may or may not be existing similar keymaps out there, i haven't checked.
+I came up with this because gaming seemed a bit of the neglected child when it came to small form factor keyboards.
+The usual mindset was to get an extra keyboard just for gaming.
+I found this unnecessary as you can comfortably do both if you have the right configuration.

 If you have any suggestions or find issues, feel free to open up an issue so i can address them.